 Train Your Employees

 It won’t do if you’re the only one who can identify suspicious behavior.
 It’s better if your staff also knows how to do it and reports it to you.
-One simple way to do this is to pay attention to what the customers are wearing when they come in and to always check that bags and similar items are empty when getting checked out.
+One simple way to do this is to pay attention to what the customers wear when they come in and always check that bags and similar items are empty when getting checked out.

-On the tech side of things, your staff should also be well-trained in using your inventory management system and your POS tools.
+On the tech side of things, your staff should also be well-trained to use your inventory management system and your POS tools.
 Proper and efficient usage of these features can help minimize clerical and checkout errors.
 Moreover, your staff should also be able to spot discrepancies with the most basic data.
 You can also focus on increasing their organizational skills.

-Meanwhile, a cycle count is essentially a spot check for your stock.
+Meanwhile, the cycle count is essentially a spot check for your stock.
 This helps you catch discrepancies earlier, instead of letting them pile up for discovery during semi-annual or annual inventory checks.